 Emphasis on complementary knowledge development in life sciences, as they relate to global health.
 Understanding of basic pathophysiology including disease processes, prevention, clinical signs and symptoms, secondary effects and methods of treatment, will enable health professionals to collaborate and provide curative and rehabilitative services.
 Study of scientific principles assist in developing critical thinking and analytic methods of inquiry for nursing practice.
 This course builds upon the general principles of anatomy/physiology studied as a nursing prerequisite.
 Presentation of a pathophysiological problem through a research paper is required.
 The effects of psychosocial stimuli on disease will be discussed.
 A global approach to disease will be emphasized.
 Students are expected to look at vital statistics of disease and research results in a critical manner.
-Prerequisites: Admission to the nursing program; Co-requisites: NUR 201, 215, 235.
+Prerequisite: Admission into nursing major.